Sign o' the Times (film): Release and reception

 Sign o' the Times premiered in Detroit on October 29, 1987, and was released nationwide in 234 key locations on November 20.
-Despite critical praise for Prince as a live performer, the film did not perform very well commercially and quickly slipped out of theaters; album sales weren't really boosted by the film and it quickly slid out of view in the United States.
-Nonetheless, when released on VHS the following year, it became extremely popular and received positive reviews, particularly in the United Kingdom.
+Despite critical praise for Prince as a live performer, it did not perform very well commercially and quickly dropped from theaters; album sales weren't really boosted by the film and it quickly slid out of view in the United States.
+Nonetheless, when released on VHS the following year, it became extremely popular and received positive notices, particularly in the United Kingdom.
 Q magazine gave it four stars, whilst SKY Magazine suggested that it "was the greatest concert movie ever made".
-The film holds an 86% score on the review aggregator website Rotten Tomatoes, based on 14 critical reviews, with an average rating of 6/10.
+The film holds an 84% score on the review aggregator website Rotten Tomatoes, based on 19 critical reviews, with an average rating of 9/10.

+In 2025, IMAX, Mercury Studios, and Filmrise announced a global, limited run remastered for IMAX from August 29–31, 2025.

 Home media

 Alliance Atlantis issued the film on Region 1 DVD in early 2005, although the cut songs still failed to appear with the rest of the footage.
 A Blu-ray was released in Australia by Via Vision Entertainment and Madman Entertainment on May 9, 2012.
-The film has yet to be released on home media in the United States and has been out of print in the US since 1991.
+The film has yet to be released physically in the United States and has been out of print in the US since 1991.

 Showtime acquired distribution rights in 2017 and began airing the film on their premium cable channel.
 In March 2022, it was added to The Criterion Channel.